Konstantin Igumnov: Biography

 Igumnov studied under Nikolai Zverev, and at Moscow Conservatory under Alexander Siloti and Pavel Pabst.
 He took theory and composition courses from Sergei Taneyev, Anton Arensky and Mikhail Ippolitov-Ivanov.
 In 1898-9 he was pianoforte teacher at the Tiflis music-school of the Russian Musical Society.
-From 1899 he was Professor at the Moscow Conservatory, where his life's work was carried out.
+From 1899 he was a professor at the Moscow Conservatory, where his life's work was carried out.
 He recorded 6 pieces on piano roll for the Welte-Mignon reproducing piano in 1910.

 Among his many students were Arno Babajanian, Bolesław Kon, Naum Shtarkman, Elena Beckman-Shcherbina, Yakov Flier, Boris Berlin, Lev Oborin, Maria Grinberg, Andrzej Wasowski, Elena Laumenskienė, Ryszard Bakst, Tengiz Amirejibi, Anatoly Alexandrov, Bella Davidovich, Rosa Tamarkina, Issay Dobrowen, and Mariya Gambaryan.

 Igumnov was evacuated to Yerevan, Armenia during the first half of 1940s.
-During those years he was teaching at the local Conservatory, where his 70th anniversary was widely celebrated.
+During those years he taught at the local Conservatory, where his 70th birthday was widely celebrated.

 A four-record (LP) set of Igumnov's recordings was issued by Melodiya on 33C 10-05519-26.